Sinking of the SS City of Benares: Evacuation

-The chief escort, Marjorie Day (aged 53), not unlike Mary Cornish, had been only steps away from her cabin when the ship shuddered.
+The chief escort, Marjorie Day (age 53), not unlike Mary Cornish, had been only steps away from her cabin when the ship shuddered.
 She quickly entered her cabin (which was already filling with water), grabbing her coat and vital identification papers, and other papers for the CORB programme.
-She managed to find the listof all 90 CORB children and which groups they were in, then the escort crawled out of her wrecked cabin, finding water coursing through the hallways and corridors.
+She managed to find the list of all 90 CORB children and which groups they were in, then the escort crawled out of her wrecked cabin, finding water coursing through the hallways and corridors.
 She heard screams from nearby cabins.
 "Get up!
 Up you go, now!" she shouted banging on doors and pulling children from rubble.
-Most of the children were wearing not their Kapok vests, but, as a survivor later put it, the "perfectly horrible" life-belts.
+Most of the children were wearing not their kapok vests, but, as a survivor later put it, the "perfectly horrible" life-belts.
 She was relieved that the children had paid attention to the drills.
-She found the doctor, Margaret Zeal, aged 30, who began helping Day to pull children (mostly girls) from the damaged cabins.
-As they were doing this, one of the four nurse/stewardesses employed by Purser John Anderson, came by and told them that a boy on the starboard side had been killed in the explosion.
+She found the doctor, Margaret Zeal (age 30), who began helping Day to pull children (mostly girls) from the damaged cabins.
+As they were doing this, one of the four nurses/stewardesses employed by Purser John Anderson, came by and told them that a boy on the starboard side had been killed in the explosion.
 Miss Day, Dr. Zeal, and the nurse, plus about fifteen girls and boys, made their way to the promenade deck.